 The hotness of this paste depends on the quality of chilies used.
 Use hot chilies if you want to make a hot paste and use mild ones for a milder taste.
 Its color also depends on the variety of chili used.

 You can also use a mix of chilies.
 I sometimes make it with a combination of Kashmiri and Bydegi chilies.
 Kashmiri chilies give this paste a lovely color and the Bydegi chilies give the heat.

 Tip – Remove the seeds from the chilies for a milder taste.

-Oil – Use any vegetable oil, olive oil, or sesame oil.
+Oil – Use canola oil, vegetable oil, olive oil, or sesame oil.